 Provides a map for other identifiers by looking up its value as an attribute, according to the behavior of PageContext.findAttribute(String) on the pageContext object.
 For example:

 \${product}

-This expression will look for the attribute named product, searching the page, request, session, and application scopes, and will return its value.
-If the attribute is not found, null is returned.
+This expression will look for the attribute named product, searching the page, request, session, and application scopes, and will return its value if the attribute is found.